REWARDING OASIS OR EMPTY WILDERNESS?

 Kamageo's very-own Safari Roadshows visit Manchester, Cirencester and Central London for a series of events.
 Each of the events comprises of pre-arranged meetings with two separate country-specific sessions eg Zambia and Zimbabwe.
 A maximum of just ten high-quality exhibitors from each country meets with ten UK Africa specialist tour operators in each of the venues, on a round robin basis.

-The £3,000 package per exhibitor includes participation, transport, accommodation, food, marketing etc, so its great value for money.
-We’re bringing buyers and sellers together in professional environments, on the buyers’ doordoorstep. www.safari-roadshow.com
+In 2021, we are planning an extensive programme of events - for more information see www.safari-roadshow.com.
+The £2,995 package per exhibitor includes participation, transport, accommodation, food, marketing etc, so its great value for money.
+We’re bringing buyers and sellers together in professional environments, on the buyers’ doordoorstep.

 UK CONSUMER SHOWS